Culture and menstruation: Racial inequity

 Fibroids are a particularly important condition to mention when discussing racial disparities in menstrual health.
 Uterine fibroids are significantly more likely to occur in black women, with 9 out of 10 black women being diagnosed with fibroids before the age of 50.
 Black women also face higher rates of adverse symptoms, like extreme pain and heavy menstrual bleeding.
 Impacts on black women are further worsened by the fact that 42 percent of black women wait four years or more before seeking out treatment for fibroids, compared to 29 percent of white women.
 Fibroids have immense consequences in terms of cancer risk, as black women who have fibroids have shown to be 40 percent more likely to have some form of endometrial cancer.
 Analogously, it has been demonstrated that black women are equally as likely to have endometriosis, but are significantly less likely to be diagnosed with the disease compared to white women.

 All of the aforementioned health risks result in what physicians and activists alike label as "period trauma".
 Dr. Charis Chambers, a board certified OB/GYN, explains that "I would define period trauma as any sustained psychological, social, or emotional injury/distress related to or caused by menstruation".
 Almost half of black school-attending women reported that they are not able to do their best on school work because of their periods.
 Especially considering the additional systemic burdens faced by black people, missing school and becoming further behind in the system worsens phenomena like the wage gap between white and black women.

 Transgender people

 66 percent of trans men feel uncomfortable or unsafe using their preferred restroom.

 Correspondingly, 66% of transgender men thought people felt negative or very negative about masculine-presenting people who menstruate.
-Menstruating on its own is difficult, when accounting for period stigma and period pain, but the added burden of gender dysphoria can be traumatizing for many.
+Menstruating on its own is difficult, when accounting for period stigma and period pain, but the added burden of gender dysphoria can be traumatizing.

 Many trans men and trans masculine people feel uncomfortable with vaginal penetration, as penetration in itself is strongly associated with femininity and womanhood.
 Period poverty disproportionately affects transgender menstruators, because these populations already face poverty, unemployment, incarceration, and underemployment at much higher rates.